Recognizing Unseen States of Unknown Objects by Leveraging Knowledge Graphs: Abstract

 \section{Abstract}

-We investigate the problem of Object State Classification (OSC) as a zero-shot learning problem.
-Specifically, we propose the first Object-agnostic State Classification (OaSC) method that infers the state of a certain object without relying on the knowledge or the estimation of the object class.
-In that direction, we capitalize on Knowledge Graphs (KGs) for structuring and organizing knowledge, which, in combination with visual information, enable the inference of the states of objects in object/state pairs that have not been encountered in the method's training set.
-A series of experiments investigate the performance of the proposed method in various settings, against several hypotheses and in comparison with state of the art approaches for object attribute classification.
-The experimental results demonstrate that the knowledge of an object class is not decisive for the prediction of its state.
-Moreover, the proposed OaSC method outperforms existing methods in all datasets and benchmarks by a great margin.
+We investigate the problem of Object State Classification (OSC) in the context of zero-shot learning.
+Specifically, we propose the first method for Zero-shot Object-agnostic State Classification (OaSC) that, given an image, infers the state of a single object without relying on the knowledge or the estimation of the object class.
+In that direction, we capitalize on Knowledge Graphs (KGs) for structuring and organizing external knowledge, which, in combination with visual information, enable effective inference of the states of objects that have not been encountered in the training set.
+Having this unique property, a significant strength of our method is that it can handle an Open Set of object classes.
+We investigate the performance of OaSC in various datasets and settings, against several hypotheses and in comparison with state-of-the-art approaches for object attribute classification.
+OaSC outperforms these methods significantly across all benchmarks.\footnote{Code and models are publicly available at {\url{https://github.com/philipposg/OaSC.git}.}}